Octopus Global Share Fund

 Find out about the recent change to the fund

-It doesn’t change how we manage the fund, or the underlying investments, and there is no action investors in the fund need to take.
+It doesn’t significantly change how the fund is managed and there is no action investors in the fund need to take.

-We have replaced the following bullet points within the Investment Policy (the full Policy is included within the Prospectus which you can access here.)
+We have changed the following bullet points within the Investment Policy.
+The full Policy is included within the Prospectus, which you can access here.

 | Old | New |